gabrielstonedelza/connectdjango/README.md

 # ![connectdjango](connectdjango.jpg)
 # *Connect Django*

-### Connectdjango is a platform where django developers share their experiences with others developers
+### Connectdjango is a platform where django developers share their experiences with others developers.
-### As developers we are always learning new ways to structure and work with our projects
+### As developers we are always learning new ways to structure our projects and write clean code.
 ### There are two parts to connectdjango,that is :